Landscaping Design Ideas : Dogwood Borders for Pleasing Long Views

-A recurring design problem is “what to do with the long views?”
+A recurring landscape design problem is “what to do with the long views?”
 The question often arises when seeing a residential backyard for the first time.
-Most views from the patio and the rear windows fall upon a monotone of evergreens or fencing.
+I have noticed that in Georga, most views from the patio and the rear windows fall upon a monotone of evergreens or fencing.

 Here is a quick simultaneous view of 4 dogwoods as they peak from February----- July:

 The timing of these blooms is based on my Zone 7b experiences in Forsyth County, Georgia; and some “Doc” Hamilton lectures in Landscape Plants at Rutgers.

 The first to bloom in mid February is Cornus Mas (Corneliancherry dogwood).
 According to Dirr , the cultivar “Spring Grove” is a yellow-blooming tree form that grows to 20 ft. by 25 ft.
 May and June bring a display of bright red berries for the birds or your preserves.